muarshad01/GoLang_Web_Dev/section_10_AWS.md

 ```
 $ sudo chmod 700 mybinary
 $ sudo ./mybinary
-- check it in a browser at [public-IP]
+- check it in a browser at [Public IPv4 address]
 ```

 ### Exit